 “We started it from nothing,” Gerry says, adding that their website offers 1,800 varieties of seeds to customers with orders being shipped worldwide.

 Before the Whitneys had even started their business, they would get people stopping by their home asking if they could purchase their hanging flower baskets they had out.
 Naturally, some of the most popular items at the nursery are the hanging flower baskets.

-Last year, they sold over 500 baskets by Mother’s Day and they have upped their stock this year because it’s important for them to have their customers walk away happy.
+In 2018, they sold over 500 baskets by Mother’s Day and they have upped their stock because it’s important for them to have their customers walk away happy.

 Something that makes the nursery unique is that they do not heat their greenhouses to excess and this not only helps them keep the costs of the plants affordable for customers, but has an added benefit for the plants, too.